 Creating the 3D model of a face can be a challenging task, especially when we're just getting started in the 3D world.
 In this article we will see an easy and practical way to make a 3D face with a well-achieved geometry in Blender, but the technique can be applied in any 3d design software.

-In the following video of my channel I use this process to make the 3D model of a Venetian mask.
-The textures were done using Substance Painter.
+In the following video I use this process to make the 3D model of a Venetian mask.
+The textures were made using Substance Painter.

 Topology is the discipline that studies objects and their geometric properties.
 In 3D models it refers to the set of vertices, edges and faces and their interrelation.